1473 (17th August)

 1497 (5th July)

-Henry asked James IV to surrender Perkin Warbeck to England and threatened him with war if he did not comply.
+Henry asked James IV of Scotland to surrender Perkin Warbeck to England and threatened him with war if he did not comply.
 Deciding that an alliance with England would be in Scotland’s best interests he gave Perkin Warbeck a boat and expelled him from Scotland.

 1497 (16th July)